reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

     # Email address associated to Let's Encrypt
     LE_AUTH_EMAIL: you@domain.com

+    # List of Domains to Create Certificates
+    LE_DOMAINS:
+      - "example.com"
+      - "*.example.com"
     ```

     Be sure to encrypt this secret when completed `ansible-vault encrypt k3s_traefik_api_secrets.yml`

-    By default staging certificates are generated and controlled by:
+    By default staging certificates are generated and controlled by (`vars/k3s.yml`):

     ```yaml
     k3s: